American Medical Informatics Association: Leadership

 As a professional society, AMIA leadership includes member-leaders who are elected annually from the membership.
 Until 2004, AMIA was led by an elected president and chair of the Board of Directors, who worked closely with the organization's professional executive director.
 In 2004, AMIA created the role of a full-time, staff President and CEO, and changed the elected leadership role to chair of the board.

 The first President and CEO of AMIA was Don E. Detmer.
 He was succeeded in July 2009 by Edward H. Shortliffe.
 In March 2012, he was succeeded by Kevin Fickenscher.
 In 2013, he was succeeded by Douglas B. Fridsma, who served until December, 2019.

 Beginning in 2020, AMIA updated the leadership structure, changing the staff "President and CEO" role to "CEO," and the elected "Chair of the Board" back to the previously title of "President and Chair of the Board."
-The current President and chair of the Board is Genevieve Melton-Meaux, MD, PhD.
+The current President and chair of the Board is Philip R. O. Payne.
 The current Chief Executive Officer is Amanda Hanova, MSM, LSSGB.